Jana Duļevska

 Jana Duļevska (born 12 June 1980 in Riga) is a Latvian actress and television presenter.
 She was the co-presenter of the Latvian version of the TV series Dancing with the Stars (Dejo ar zvaigzni!
-3) in 2010.
+3) in 2010 and I Love My Country (Es mīlu Tevi, Latvija!)
+2014-2022.

+Jana Duļevska is married to the former ice hockey player Rodrigo Laviņš.